How To Choose a Pest Control Company

 Reviews and Recommendations

-You can view a company's rating on the Better Business Bureau (BBB), read reviews on local review sites or social media, or check the standing of its license via the Nevada licensing board.
+You can look at a company's rating and reviews on the Better Business Bureau (BBB), read local review sites and social media to learn what homeowners near you think, or verify its license standing via the Nevada licensing board.

 Cost of Services and Guarantees

-Cost is important when hiring someone for pest control.
-Cost can be affected influenced by your location, the type of pest being treated, the size of your house, and other factors.
+Cost is important when choosing a pest control company.
+Cost may be determined by your location, the size of your house, the type of pest being treated, and other factors.

 Safety and Treatment Methods